 A native of Beaufort, South Carolina, Cooke received his undergraduate degree from the University of Virginia, where he majored in Philosophy and graduated with High Distinction.
 He earned his J.D. from the University of South Carolina cum laude, where he served as Clerk of Court for the Society of Wig and Robe and as Symposium Editor of the University of South Carolina Law Review.
 In 1993, he received an Honorary Doctor of Laws degree from The Citadel, The Military College of South Carolina.

-In addition to his leadership roles within the legal community, Cooke is active in civil society.
-He is immediate past president of the Board of Directors of East Cooper Community Outreach and has served on the board since its inception 21 years ago.
-He has been honored with ECCO’s Stone Soup Award for outstanding service.
+In addition Cooke is past president of the Board of Directors of East Cooper Community Outreach and has served on the board since its inception.
 Additionally, he has served as president of the East Cooper Breakfast Rotary Club and vice chairman of the Rotary District 7770 Gift of Life Board of Directors.
 He is a former Rotarian of the Year.